tarasyarema/cpp-api/README.md

 # Simple C++ API with Docker

-Live version [here](https://api-hash-66s4eov4nq-ew.a.run.app/hash/1337).
+Live version [here](https://cpp-api.tarasyarema.com/hash/1337).
 Deployed via Google Cloud Run using a simple Dockerfile.

+It uses [this](https://github.com/yhirose/cpp-httplib) header only library.

 **Disclamer**: There are no error handlers, this is only a proof of concept.